SWI-Prolog/sCASP/README.md

 The output is different, using Unicode and, if possible, color to simplify reading the model and justification.

+The  pack  also  provides  `scasp`   as  a  SWI-Prolog  _app_.
+After installing the pack, `scasp` can be executed as below, i.e., replacing `scasp` with `swipl scasp`.

+    swipl scasp [option ...] file ...

+Using `scasp` as  an _app_ is more  portable, but as the  app needs to load  sCASP  at  runtime,  it  starts  considerably  slower  than  the executable generated above.

+## Using s(CASP) as a Prolog library

 Next to using the s(CASP) executable, s(CASP)  can be used as a library.
 For this, activate the  sCASP  directory  as   a  SWI-Prolog  add  on by starting SWI-Prolog in the top directory and run